India's top carmaker Maruti Suzuki sees demand improve amid virus resurgence

 Maruti, like other carmakers, is also hurting from a shortage of semiconductor chips, which has forced many carmakers including Volkswagen and General Motors to slash production.

+Bhargava said while the semiconductor crisis is not over and it is difficult to predict what happens next, Maruti has so far managed to maintain production by finding alternatives.
+He didn’t offer details.

+Rival Mahindra and Mahindra has warned about a hit to its production and sales due to the shortage, while Tata Motors last week said that output at two Jaguar Land Rover’s British car factories will be temporarily halted.

-Reporting by Chandini Monnappa, Shivani Singh in Bengaluru and Aditi Shah in New Delhi; Editing by Shounak Dasgupta and Sherry Jacob-Phillips
+Reporting by Chandini Monnappa in Bengaluru and Aditi Shah in New Delhi; Editing by Shounak Dasgupta and Sherry Jacob-Phillips

 Our Standards: The Thomson Reuters Trust Principles.